I've picked out fireplace grates for my home and understand how difficult it can be.

-After knowing why we need to have a fireplace grate in our fireplaces, the next big question that assails us is which one should we buy?
-There are hundreds of different types, made of different materials, and in even more models.
-Learning which grate will meet our needs is incredibly important because using the wrong grate may end up costing us more money than we save.
+But what kind of grate should you buy?
+There are hundreds of different types, made of different materials, and in many different models.
+Learning which grate will meet your needs is incredibly important because using the wrong grate may end up costing you more money than you save.

 Fireplace grates are an important addition to your fireplace.
 Think about how often you plan on using your fireplace and select the weight of the grate based on that.
 Steel is good for wood, while cast iron can be used for coal or wood as well.
-If you ever need to compare to different models of a grates remember to always compare their weight and thickness of the bars.
+If you ever need to compare to different models of grates, remember to always compare the weight and thickness of the bars.
 The heavier, thicker bars are always stronger than thinner, lighter versions.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 © 2010 Strautter